yaoyu-33/quantum_dynamics_machine_learning/benchmarks/emulator/README.md

 their frequency is larger than the frequency of cores under more balanced load.
 This might explain the deviation of the blue line from the ideal scaling.
 However, when measuring the scaling across the nodes, the frequency of each individual core is the same regardless how many cores are involved.
-Thus, we should observe smaller  deviation from the line of ideal scaling.

 ## Unit Tests